Skip to content

 The returnCode is required, and 0 is considered success.

-• handler implementations SHOULD NEVER exit, instead it should return the passed in returnCode
+• handler implementations SHOULD NEVER exit, instead it should ALWAYS return the passed in returnCode

 • message - Is optional but highly recommended for all errors.